Manufacturing and Cloud Digitalization

 There are several common types of Cloud services in use today.
 Document management systems (DMS), enterprise resource planning (ERP), and product lifecycle management (PLM) are just a few of the systems employed by manufacturers today, which typically follow the Software-as-a-Service (SaaS) model.

 The SaaS model is a software distribution model through which applications are made accessible over a network, typically the Internet.
 Cloud document management systems such as ImageSite and Engine-Box utilize the SaaS model to provide affordable software solutions to companies who need it.
 The SaaS model also gives companies the ability to reduce costs by providing users with access to the features they need, for the period of usage they need, without tacking on unnecessary costs.

-Regardless of the uncertainty this year has brought, manufacturing companies can look forward to what the New Year brings, as they continue to make the transition to complete digitalization.
-Cloud document management solutions, like eQuorum’s ImageSite and Engine-Box solutions, will be more advantageous to manufacturers as their employees are working from home, and as they manage these remote workforces securely and with confidence.
+Regardless of the uncertainty this year has brought, manufacturing and cloud digitalization, will continue to be a critical strategy to help manage remote workforces securely and with confidence.
+Cloud document management solutions, like eQuorum’s ImageSite and Engine-Box solutions, will be more advantageous to manufacturers as their employees are working from home.

 If you want to learn more about eQuorum’s Cloud document management solutions, click here.